-There is also a requirement for project managers/leaders to deliver an annual presentation to describe their project plan and the status of their projects.
-Post project reviews are carried out upon completion of a long-term proposal.
+There is also a requirement for project managers/leaders to deliver an annual presentation to describe their project plans and the status of their projects.
+Post-project reviews are carried out upon completion of a long-term proposal.

 Proposals of an Urgent Nature

 It is permissible to submit proposals of this type whenever one chooses even in the midst of a six-month term.
 Reviews of urgent proposals are undertaken on a rolling program that is intended for students or users who have a critical and/or urgent requirement.
 Such projects usually involve non-proprietary experimental work that is of great significance to the public.

 The use of time-designated proposals is meant for those who wish to undertake proprietary type research within a specific period of time.
 On the web-based application form, applicants should specify the exact time period wherein they wish to undertake their experiment(s).
 It is important to note the usual beamtime fee applies to these types of proposals as well as a premium of fifty percent.

 Reviews of these proposals are undertaken on a rolling or on-going basis and this program is allocated up to five percent of total beamtime.

 Proposals in Support of Budding or Aspiring Researchers

 The support program for budding or aspiring researchers is designed to encourage aspiring researchers with an original and exploratory type of proposal or theme so that they can contribute to its development.